wrist mechanics online course featured image

 Final Thoughts

-These aiming concepts for better course management aren’t new, yet millions of golfers are still not implementing them in their game.
+These aiming concepts for better course management aren’t new, yet millions of golfers still fail to implement them in their game.

 Was this article helpful to you?
 Help us improve!